Okay, so I’ve missed Valentines Day. It will come again. But in the meantime, do you know what your love language is? Read more

 London Counselling Practice

-Sandra Harewood an experienced Integrative Psychosynthesis counsellor and couples therapist providing clients with the tools to transform important relationships and live happier, fulfilled lives.
+Sandra Harewood, an experienced psychotherapeutic counsellor, couples therapist and Jungian Coach providing clients with the tools to transform important relationships and live happier, fulfilled lives.

 tel: 07535 864836